ory/sdk/clients/client/php/docs/Api/OAuth2Api.md

     $config
 );
 $pageSize = 250; // int | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
-$pageToken = '1'; // string | Next Page Token  The next page token.
+$pageToken = 'pageToken_example'; // string | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
 $clientName = 'clientName_example'; // string | The name of the clients to filter by.
 $owner = 'owner_example'; // string | The owner of the clients to filter by.